 Yes.
 The prerequisite courses are e-courses and can be found by CLICKING HERE.
 Web-based courses will be offered with each program.
 Current students are encouraged to take advantage of technology to form study groups, etc.

 *How can a student get additional help, if necessary?

-Each student has scheduled sessions with the founder of Symptometry to ensure steady progress towards the degree of choice.
+Each student has access to professors and teaching assistants to ensure steady progress towards the degree of choice.
 The frequency of these sessions depends on the program chosen.
 Specific details will be provided upon enrollment.

 *If the American School of Symptometry is a non-profit entity, what do my course fee cover?